 Excessive fighting puts unnecessary stress on your kids, especially if you fight passionately and loudly.
 Children of divorce can benefit from their parents separating because it cuts down on the amount of trauma they experience during fights.

-This is especially beneficial if you and your spouse can’t communicate without fighting, have major differences, or argue frequently.
+This is especially beneficial if you and your spouse can’t communicate without fighting, have significant differences, or argue frequently.
 In this case, divorcing for the kids is one of the kindest things you can do.

 Better Conflict Resolution Skills